chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 - Follow the Prerequisites for On-Premise deployment.
 Click [here](#prerequisites) to know more.
 - This deployment excludes the installation for Postgresql and OpenSearch as we are using the AWS Managed Services.
-- Set up AWS RDS Postgresql 13.5.
-Click [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html) to know more.
+- Set up AWS RDS PostgreSQL 13.5-R1.
+Click [here](automate/deploy_high_availability/reference/create_amazon_rds.md) to know more.
 Open the required port in Security Groups while creating AWS RDS Postgresql.
-- Set up AWS OpenSearch 1.2.
-Click [here](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) to know more.
+- Set up AWS OpenSearch 1.3.
+Click [here](automate/deploy_high_availability/reference/create_amazon_opensearch.md) to know more.
 - For Backup and Restore with Managed Service.
 Click [here](/automate/managed_services/#prerequisites) to know more.
 - Create the Virtual Private Cloud (VPC) in AWS before starting or using default.
 Click [here](/automate/ha_vpc_setup/) to learn more about VPC and CIDR creation.
 - Get AWS credentials (`aws_access_key_id` and `aws_secret_access_key`) with privileges like: `AmazonS3FullAccess` and `AdministratorAccess`.
 Click [here](/automate/ha_iam_user/) to learn more about creating IAM Users.